AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/customer-success.md

 ## Create a mapping {#mapping}

 In order for the source data to be ingested into a target dataset, it must first be mapped to the target schema the target dataset adheres to.
-This is achieved by performing a POST request to the Conversion Service API with data mappings defined within the request payload.
+This is achieved by performing a POST request to the [!DNL Conversion Service] API with data mappings defined within the request payload.

 **API format**